michchan/expo-redux-saga-boilerplate/README.md

 A boilerplate for React Native (Expo), with Redux, Redux Saga and React Navigation.
 Heavily inspired by https://github.com/jacobtoye/react-native-redux-boilerplate

+# Usage

+To run the project using:
+1. Exp CLI: `exp start`
+2. Expo XDE

 # Stack Used

 | Name                  | Usage                                        |